Henry of Flanders: In the Latin Empire

 Domestically, Henry appears to have a different character than many of the other Crusader nobles as seen in his even-handed and pragmatic treatment of the Greeks.
-George Akropolites, the contemporary 13th century Greek historian, notes that Henry "though a Frank by birth, behaved graciously to the Romans who were natives of the city of Constantine, and ranked many of them among his magnates, others among his soldiers, while the common populace he treated as his own people."
+George Akropolites, the contemporary 13th-century Greek historian, notes that Henry "though a Frank by birth, behaved graciously to the Romans who were natives of the city of Constantine, and ranked many of them among his magnates, others among his soldiers, while the common populace he treated as his own people."
 Indeed, when a Papal legate (Pelagio Galvani, Cardinal-Bishop of Albano) arrived in Constantinople in 1213 and began to imprison Orthodox clergy and to close churches on the orders of Pope Innocent III, Henry countermanded the orders on the request of the city's Greek clergy.

 Henry appears to have been brave but not cruel, and tolerant but not weak, possessing "the superior courage to oppose, in a superstitious age, the pride and avarice of the clergy."
 The emperor died, poisoned, it is said, by Oberto II of Biandrate, ex-regent of Thessaloniki, on 11 June 1216.
 Gardner suggests this happened at the instigation of his wife, Maria of Bulgaria.
-On his death his brother-in-law Peter Courtenay was crowned emperor in Rome, but never arrived in Constantinople.
-In the years 1217 to 1219, therefore, the Latin Empire was effectively ruled by Yolanda, Henry's sister and Peter's widow, in regency.
-The last two Latin emperors were Peter and Yolanda's sons, Robert and Baldwin.
+On his death his brother-in-law Peter was crowned emperor in Rome but never arrived in Constantinople.
+In the years 1217 to 1219, therefore, the Latin Empire was ruled by Yolanda, Henry's sister and Peter's widow, alone.
+The last two Latin emperors were Peter and Yolanda's sons, Robert I and Baldwin II.